zmr227/Internet-Programming/Practice/Readme.md

-# Practice Projects wiht Asp.Net Core
+## Practice Projects with Asp.Net Core

-## Mini-Project 1
+### Mini-Project 1
 Implement CRUD Operation with Razor Pages.

-## Mini-Project 2
+### Mini-Project 2
-Simple website for a granite house which displays its products and allow users to make orders online.
+Develop a website using MVC structure for a granite house which displays its products and allow users to make orders online.